 "South Korea will push forward with the establishment of an AI safety research center in Korea and join a network to boost the global safety of AI."

-Minister of Science, Lee Jong-ho said that South Korea would establish an AI safety lab.
-He also expressed his intention to strengthen cooperation for the development of international standards.[3]
+Minister of Science, Lee Jong-ho said that South Korea was planning to open an AI Safety Institute in 2024.[3]
+He also expressed his intention to strengthen cooperation for the development of international standards.[4]

 Outcomes